dennizzzz/castnow/README.md

 ### Interested in being a castnow maintainer?

-I currently don't have that much time to maintain this project and have also lost some interest (to be honest).
-Main reason is that we have had a new TV for a few months that supports casting directly to it using DLNA \(you may wanna checkout [dlnacast](https://github.com/xat/dlnacast)).
-Feel free to contact me
+Simon doesn't have that much time to maintain this project and also has lost some interest (to be honest).
+Main reason is that he got a new TV that supports casting directly to it using DLNA \(you may wanna checkout [dlnacast](https://github.com/xat/dlnacast)).
+Feel free to contact him
 \( [simon@sope.io](simon@sope.io) ) if you want to be added as a maintainer to castnow.